The G/P/NC Page

 - You are repeating the course.
 Refer to #5 above.

 - You already selected the G/P/NC option for a different course.
 Refer to #8 above.

-In this episode, Joe Lodato and Mary Beth Powers discuss the withdrawal & G/P/NC grading options, what they are used for, and why students might want to choose them.
+In this episode, Joe Lodato and Mary Beth Powers discuss the withdrawal and G/P/NC grading options, what they are used for, and why you might want to choose them.